Martinko1006/Fake-BSOD/README.md

 Welcome to [**Fake Blue Screen of Death**](https://github.com/Martinko1006/Fake-BSOD)'s github page Password for zip program: "**joinmydiscord**"

-And you should also join my discord : https://discord.gg/duVFeSfZxt
+And you should also join my discord : [Discord Server](https://discord.gg/duVFeSfZxt)